Nlea/Camunda-and-Robotframework/README.md

 Note that you must have a payment plan where the **triggering process** is enabled.

-## Run the project

-1. Start Camunda (you can use [Docker](https://github.com/camunda/docker-camunda-bpm-platform) or [Camundarun](https://docs.camunda.org/manual/7.15/installation/camunda-bpm-run/)).
-2. Deploy the process Diagram to Camunda.
-3. Start a process instance.
-4. Install necessary Python modules for each RF-Worker.
-Run ```pip install -r install/requirements.txt```.
-5. Make sure to include your credentials `RF-Mailing-Bot/env.py`.
-5. Start the **External-task-handler** or the **Polling-handler** in each RF Worker folder ```python3 External-task-handler.py```.
-6. Observe your results in Cockpit, the log.hmtl, and Robocorp of each RF Worker.

 ## To do for the project